vitaly-t/pg-promise/README.md

 ```

 The library will suppress any error thrown by the handler and write it into the console.

-**NOTE:** The library will throw an error instead of making the call, if `options.extend` is set to
-a non-empty value other than a function.

 ---
 #### noLocking